bittdy/Collection/README.md

-# LinearTemporalLogic
+# Collection
-A collection of papers and projects about linear temporal logic
+A collection of papers and projects